oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-properties.md

     vendor
 ```

-These values follow the same definitions as given for the publisher category (cf. section 3.2.1.8.1).
+These values follow the same definitions as given for the publisher category (cf. section [sec](#document-property-publisher-category)).

 Party status (`status`) of value type `string` and `enum` defines contact status of the involved party.
 Valid values are: